$ 13.00

-An unusual and "old-school" style of sencha, this tea is a personal favorite of the Mizuba team.
+An unusual and "old-school" style of sencha, kamairicha is a personal favorite of the Mizuba team.
 Deep jade, loosely-twisted leaves create a classically refreshing, umami-filled cup — lovely sweetness with little astringency.
 Ours is produced in Kakegawa and grown at 500-800 meters; it is allowed a slight oxidation and then pan-roasted.
+In fact, kamairicha is directly translated as, "pan-fired tea."
 Kanpai!

 A relatively rare tea, Kamairicha represents only about 2% of Japan's tea production.
 When tea culture was brought to Japan from China, tea leaves were processed by pan-firing tea leaves to halt oxidation.
 Nearly all tea leaves from Japan are steamed, but Kamairicha retains the old "Chinese style" of pan-firing, as well as a loose, twisted leaf (as opposed to the fine, needle roll in present-day sencha).
 This tea represents a hallmark of the historical progression of tea-making styles in Japan.
 While Chinese in style, the aroma and taste are very different than its Chinese counterpart.
 The prized umami flavor is present, but there is also a beautiful sweetness with far less astringency than a classic sencha or Chinese green tea.
 Quite a refreshing cup!